xuannianz/keras-CenterNet/README.md

 and the official implementation [xingyizhou/CenterNet](https://github.com/xingyizhou/CenterNet).
 Thanks for their hard work.

 The network is anchor-free.
-It is quite simple, fast and accuracy.
+It is quite simple, fast and accurate.

 ## Test
 1. I trained on Pascal VOC2012 trainval.txt + Pascal VOC2007 train.txt, and validated on Pascal VOC2007 val.txt.
 There are 14041 images for training and 2510 images for validation.